jostho/cornet/README.md

     retry_files_enabled = False
     callback_whitelist = profile_tasks

-Import your keypair using aws console or the cli
+Import your keypair using aws console or the cli.
+Update `key_name` in `vars_aws.yml` to use that keypair

-Create IAM role (if not created already)
+Create IAM roles (if not created already)

     ansible-playbook -v provision/role.yml